AngioiJ/cookbook-assistant/Cookbook assistant project.md

+Note: I would prefer to use Marcella Hazan's cookbook The Essentials of Italian Cooking for this application, but it's not public domain.

 ## Part Three: Frontend and UI
 Method: Use Gradio to make a simple chatbot interface.
 - User input via text box for queries.